Vera001-Ogu/DSA-Excel-Project/README.md

 - Ms Power Point
     - For Presentation

+#### Data Cleaning and Preparation.

+In the initial phase of the Data cleaning and preparations, I performed the following action;
+   1. Data loading and Inspection
+   2. Handling missing variables
+   3. Data Cleaning and Formatting
-This project helped me to explore:
+## This project helped me to explore:
 - Category performance and Product Price Distribution.
 - Custom formular for Discount Buckets and Revenue Estimation.
 - Total Product Revenue by Category